 4. kvjneknek

-Acquiring new customers is a challenging task for most SaaS companies.
-Retaining your existing customer base and getting a bigger share of their wallet (expansion ARR) is the best way to minimize customer acquisition costs.
-Net Revenue Retention (NRR) plays a critical role in this regard.
+Acquiring new customers is at least five times more expensive for SaaS companies than retaining customers.
+Retaining your existing customer base (by limiting churn and downgrades) and getting a bigger share of their wallet (via expansion and upgrades) is the best way to minimize customer acquisition costs.
+Net Revenue Retention (NRR), also referred to as Net Dollar Retention (NDR), plays a critical role in this regard.

-NRR indicates how scalable and sustainable a company’s customer base is.
-This article shows how to calculate NRR and explains why SaaS companies should monitor this metric along with challenges that arise when analyzing NRR.
+This article shows how to calculate NRR with examples and benchmarks, and explains why SaaS companies should monitor this metric along with challenges that arise when analyzing NRR.

 Table of Contents